CockroachDB Dedicated on Azure

 Can we use credits to pay for clusters on Azure?

-Yes, existing CockroachDB Cloud customers can pay for the usage of CockroachDB Dedicated clusters on Azure with their available credits.
+Yes, a CockroachDB Cloud organization can pay for the usage of CockroachDB Dedicated clusters on Azure with credits.
 To add additional credits to your CockroachDB Cloud organization, contact your Cockroach Labs account team.

 Can we migrate from PostgreSQL to CockroachDB Dedicated on Azure?